UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 clinician page.

 #### AC2
-The program creates a default person with default attributes each time AppUI is run.
+The program creates a default client with default attributes each time AppUI is run.
 To test: Perform the same manual test for AC1 multiple times, and the success popup box must appear each time to consider the test successful.

 #### AC3